Ready to EXPLORE Songdo Incheon?

 A night view of G-Tower.

-Art and gardens of Central Park
+Art and gardens of the Central Park

-4) Songdo Haonok Village: The village, located at mid west section of Central Park, has a beautiful hotel with a lodging that replicated the Goryo Dynasty bedding and furnishing; the facilities within accommodate business conferences, weddings and VIP meetings; it’s expensive, but you will feel like a king/queen of ancient Korea; the adjcent buidlings have restaurants that boast good foods and spirits; it is a bit pricy but worth it if you are celebrating a special occasion.
+4) Songdo Hanok Village: The village, located at mid west section of the Central Park, has a beautiful hotel with a lodging that replicated the Goryo Dynasty bedding and furnishing; the facilities within accommodate business conferences, weddings and VIP meetings; it’s expensive, but you will feel like a king/queen of ancient South Korea; the adjacent buidlings have restaurants that boast good foods and spirits; it is a bit pricy but worth it if you are celebrating a special occasion.
 After a hearty meal, walk over to the coffee shop, order a cup of joe/juice and relax as you take in the view of Central Park.

 5) Triple Street: Much anticipated mega mall, Triple Street, opened on 4/29/2017.
 It also has Songdo’s very first theater, Megabox, and a large outdoor performance stage.
 My favorite is the rooftop which has huge playgrounds and photo-op gardens.

-6) Incheon Bridge Observatory (Ocean Scope): The Ocean Scope faces the Yellow Sea and you get a view of the majestic Incheondaegyuo Bridge, one of five top oversea bridge in the world and the longest bridge in Korea.
+6) Incheon Bridge Observatory (Ocean Scope): The Ocean Scope faces the Yellow Sea and you get a view of the majestic Incheondaegyuo Bridge, one of five top oversea bridge in the world and the longest bridge in South Korea.
 Stay a little longer on a sunny day to catch an awesome view of sunset.
 The Incheondaegyuo Bridge connects Songdo with Yeongjongdo Island where Incheon International Airport is located (Korean Air Limousine bus takes only 30 minutes to take you from the Holiday Inn in Songdo to the Incheon Airport).